patrick-kidger/lineax/docs/index.md

 - Support for structured (e.g. symmetric) matrices;
 - Improved compilation times;
 - Improved runtime of some algorithms;
+- Support for both real-valued and complex-valued inputs;
 - All the benefits of working with JAX: autodiff, autoparallism, GPU/TPU support, etc.

 ## Installation